bluebaroncanada/docs-ce-prod/3.1.0/source/developer-guide/oxtrust-eclipse.md

    ![deploy](../img/developer/oxtrust/deployinjetty.png)

-Add VM arguments to jetty to specify location of oxTrust configuration.
+Add VM arguments to Jetty to specify location of oxTrust configuration.
 You can just create two empty directories for now.

 Those directories will contain Gluu configuration and logs:

    ![VMarguments](../img/developer/oxtrust/vmarguments.png)

-Change jetty version in eclipse plugin to the one you downloaded earlier:
+Change Jetty version in eclipse plugin to the one you downloaded earlier:

    ![verchange](../img/developer/oxtrust/jettyverchng.png)